By using this site, you agree to the Privacy Policy and Terms of Use.

 Sleep supplements serve three primary functions: reducing sleep onset latency, improving sleep maintenance, and enhancing overall sleep quality.
 However, supplemental interventions yield limited benefit without addressing fundamental sleep hygiene practices first.

-The approach to sleep optimization should prioritize lifestyle modifications before considering pharmaceutical or nutraceutical interventions.
+The approach to sleep optimization should prioritize lifestyle modifications before considering pharmaceutical or nutraceutical interventions, according to the source material.
 Clinical evidence suggests that behavioral interventions remain the gold standard for sustainable sleep improvement.

 Melatonin: Efficacy and Safety Profile